no-script-img

 Settlement of Divorce Case VS. Trial

 A trial as the end product of a divorce is never a good result.
-While it may be necessary for two parties to ask a court to make an independent ruling on matters, it is best for everyone to attempt to come to the settlement table to resolve their matters in the spirit of cooperation.
+While it may be necessary for two parties to ask a Court to make an independent ruling on matters, it is best for everyone to attempt to come to the settlement table to resolve their matters in the spirit of cooperation.

 In a best-case scenario, this can bring a divorce to a close almost as quickly as it starts.
 If the parties are able to enter into a marital settlement agreement that addresses all aspects of the case, they can submit this agreement along with their petition for divorce.
-If a court approves this agreement, the case may end with a single appearance.
+If a Court approves this agreement, the case may end with a single appearance.

 Division of Property and Financial Support